Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 Provide clear calls to action

-Do this by including clear, compelling calls to action (CTAs) in your advertisements and messages.
+Do this by including clear, compelling calls to action (CTAs) in your messages.
 Tell readers exactly what they need to do to help and how to do it.
 Make it as easy as possible to share a post, donate, or join your mailing list by providing directions and links.

 Take a look at the CTA in this Instagram post from Color of Change: